Hilly Kristal: Early years

 Kristal was born in New York City in 1931, the son of Russian Jewish immigrants.

 His father, Shamai Kristal, was a Russian pogrom survivor.
 Shamai, whose namesake was Shammai, named his son after Shammai's contemporary, Hillel the Elder.

 His family moved to Hightstown, New Jersey when he was an infant.
 He studied music from a young age and eventually attended the Settlement Music School in Philadelphia.
 He graduated from Hightstown High School in 1949.
 Kristal also spent a period of time in the Marines.

 Venturing into music

 He moved back to New York City, where he worked as a singer, appearing on stage in the men's choral group at Radio City Music Hall.
 He later became the manager of the Village Vanguard, a jazz club in Greenwich Village, where he booked Miles Davis and other musicians.

 He married in 1951 and had two children: Lisa Kristal Burgman and Mark Dana Kristal.

 In 1966 he and Ron Delsener co-founded the Rheingold Central Park Music Festival, sponsored by Rheingold Beer.
 By 1968, Delsener had changed beer sponsors to Schaefer and Kristal was no longer involved.
-The festival took place every year until 1976 in Central Park and featured musicians from a range of genres, including Miles Davis, The Who, Chuck Berry, Bob Marley, B.B.
-King, Led Zeppelin, The Beach Boys, Frank Zappa, Ray Charles, Patti LaBelle, Ike & Tina Turner, Fleetwood Mac, The Allman Brothers, Slade, Kris Kristofferson, Curtis Mayfield, Bruce Springsteen, Aerosmith and The Doors.
+The festival took place every year until 1976 in Central Park and featured musicians from a range of genres.